 green garlic, Bleinheim apricots, rainbow carrots, and blueberries. "

-Certified Organic, apples, beans, beets, carrots, corn (sweet), cucumbers,
+apples, crabapples, beans, beets, carrots, corn (sweet), cucumbers,

-flowers, herbs/spices, lavender, melons, onions, peas, peppers, pumpkins,
+flowers, herbs or spices, lavender, melons, onions, peas, peppers, pumpkins,

 summer squash, winter squash, tomatoes, Honey from hives on the farm, porta-potties are available, picnic area, birthday parties, weddings and wedding parties,